What is an extended warranty and do I need to buy one?

 I made a claim under my extended warranty, and now I’ve had another problem, but they’ve told me that I was only able to make one claim!

 This will depend on the wording of your extended warranty agreement, which is why it’s really important to ask lots of questions about the warranty before you buy one.
-From 17 June 2014 the retailer will have to provide you with comprehensive information about the extended warranty when they offer to sell it to you.
+The retailer has to provide you with comprehensive information about the extended warranty when they offer to sell it to you.

 If the item is a consumer good, then you might well be covered by the Consumer Guarantees Act anyway, which entitles you to request a repair, replacement or refund if the product is not of an acceptable quality and fit for purpose.